HideTheMonkey/Pathinator/README.md

 In Survival mode, you must have enough material in your inventory to cover the distance requested.
 Additionally, in Survival each relevant tool in your inventory will take 1 damage for each block you replace (_including the clearance space above if carving through a mountain_).
 For example, if you have a shovel and a pickaxe and you create a path 10 blocks long through 6 blocks of dirt and 4 blocks of stone, your shovel will take 6 damage and your pickaxe will take 4 damage.
 If you have more than one tool of the same type, Pathinator will take the damage from the tool with the least remaining durability (_taking tool damage is configurable_).

+Additionally you can configure Pathinator to require the correct tools in order to automatically mine the blocks as well as retain the mined material in your inventory.

 In Creative mode, you can place as many blocks of any type as you want, with no inventory restrictions or damage to tools.

 ## Usage